 Cloud shouts that the rest of the party should run while he is left alone with Rufus, though he refuses to explain why except to say that it’s dearly important they do so.
 As it happens, it’s mostly so the game can handle the fact that it has to account for multiple party members but has a series-low party size cap of three, so basically had to split them up.
 Later in the game it will just let the party be three and damn the excess, but apparently this really matters to the developers at the moment.
 Tifa stays behind to wait for Cloud, leaving Aeris in charge of Red and Barret.
 They finally got on the elevator from before, only for Shinra to send a tank after them on the neighbouring elevator.
 That’s a hell of a security procedure!

 Of course, Shinra wasn’t going down that easily.
-A minigame segment followed featuring an extended chase sequence, where Cloud tried to fight off pursuers with his gigantic sword.
-I was at the controls for this one and did incredibly poorly, but still didn’t come all that close to losing.
-I think the real aim of this game was to deplete the hit points of your party before the final boss of the segment, which I think was incredibly clever.
+A minigame segment followed, featuring an extended chase sequence, where Cloud tried to fight off pursuers with his gigantic sword.
+I was at the controls for this one and did incredibly poorly, but still didn’t come close to losing.
+I think the real aim of this game from the developer’s point of view was to deplete the hit points of your party before the final boss of the segment, rather than to cause you to lose outright, which I think was incredibly clever.
 This minigame was eventually spun off into the short-lived, Japanese-only FFVII: G-Bike for smartphones, and frankly I’m not going to miss G-Bike, but the minigame made for a memorable sequence in FFVII itself, and I think that’s worth something.

 At the end of the road it was time for the next boss battle, the Motor Ball.
 Like most of Shinra’s robot bosses, this one was weak against Thunder, which was more of a joke now that we were given a chance to properly equip our Materia!
 The fight wasn’t all that particularly difficult as a consequence, which is understandable after the minigame – my notes don’t even mention it!

 After the battle, which was fought at the end of a broken highway, the party looked out into the world beyond and considered the fact that they were about to leave Midgar to get away.
 Don’t… nobody worry about more soldiers coming after you.
 In fact, I don’t know why Shinra abandons you at the road here.
 Maybe Rufus called them off?
-I can’t help but compare them to the Armed Forces from the classic, satirical tabletop RPG, Paranoia, where despite their bravado and supposed assignment to the world outside the city, the Armed Forces are actually full of shit, have never been outside, and have no idea how to operate there.
+I can’t help but compare them to the Armed Forces from the classic, satirical tabletop RPG, Paranoia.
+Despite the Armed Force’s bravado and supposed assignment to the world outside the city where Paranoia is set, the Armed Forces are actually full of shit, have never been outside, and have no idea how to operate there.
 Food for thought.

 The party rallied outside the city, deciding to rally at the nearby town of Kalm.
 You pick your party here despite the incredibly short walk, and that’s it for the game’s first major arc!
 Goodbye Midgar and strictly linear gameplay, hello world map!
 One thing I want to mention about FFVII is something that took me by surprise.
 Final Fantasy fans have been very, very vocal about the linearity of FFXIII in the past few years, but to my surprise, FFVII – the darling of the franchise – has well and away the single most linear opening sequence in the franchise since Final Fantasy Adventure (a game whose opening hours were so linear for so long that I outright mistook it for a stage-based game).
 I wouldn’t be surprised if some poor exec in charge of FFXIII ordered the development of an FFVII-like game only to be hit by a surprise backlash from fans who had forgotten the linearity of the 1997 classic.
-It’s a very Twilight Princess-esque situation then, if that’s the case, with Nintendo emulating Ocarina of Time in Twilight Princess and then being lambasted for exactly that, among other problems.
+If that’s the case, it’s a very Twilight Princess-esque situation, with Nintendo emulating Ocarina of Time in Twilight Princess and then being lambasted for exactly that, among other problems.
 I wonder: did Final Fantasy fans simply forget what they loved as children in FFVII, or is FFXIII’s linearity worse than VII’s by magnitudes?

 Don’t actually answer that, by the way.
 We’ll get to FFXIII in our own time, at which point the answers will presumably present themselves.